Nasolacrimal duct obstruction: Lacrimal plugs

-As with similar cases of canalicular obstruction, dislodged punctual and canalicular plugs can migrate to and occlude the nasolacrimal duct.
+As with similar cases of canalicular obstruction, dislodged punctal and canalicular plugs can migrate to and occlude the nasolacrimal duct.

 Neoplasm

 Neoplasm should be considered in any patient presenting with nasolacrimal duct obstruction.
 In patients with atypical presentations, including younger age and male gender, further workup is appropriate.
 Bloody punctual discharge or lacrimal sac distension above the medial canthal tendon is also highly suggestive of neoplasm.

 Congenital

 Congenital nasolacrimal duct obstruction, or dacryostenosis, occurs when the lacrimal duct has failed to open at the time of birth, most often due to an imperforate membrane at the valve of Hasner.
 Around 6% of infants have congenital nasolacrimal duct obstruction, or dacryostenosis, usually experiencing a persistent watery eye even when not crying.
-If a secondary infection occurs (Dacryocystitis), purulent (yellow / green) discharge may be present.
+If a secondary infection occurs (dacryocystitis), purulent (yellow / green) discharge may be present.

 Most cases resolve spontaneously, with antibiotics reserved only if conjunctivitis occurs.
 Lacrimal sac massage has been proposed as helping to open the duct, though this is not always successful.
 The aim of massage is to generate enough hydrostatic pressure (downward, toward the nose) to "pop" open any obstruction.
 Additional massage may then be performed up toward the lacrimal punctum, in order to express any infectious material out of the nasolacrimal sac.
 When discharge or crusting is present, the lids should be gently cleaned using cooled pre-boiled water or saline.

 Referral to an ophthalmologist is indicated if symptoms are still present at 12 months, or sooner if significant symptoms or recurrent infections occur.
 Nasolacrimal duct probing may be performed in the office setting (usually from 4 to 8 months of age) or under general anesthesia in an operating room for older patients.
 The success rate of probing is higher for younger children.
 A silastic tube or stent may be employed along with probing to maintain tear duct patency.
 A systematic review comparing immediate probing with deferred probing found that in children with unilateral nasolacrimal duct obstruction, immediate probing resulted in a higher success rate of treatment compared to deferred probing.